joyellealina/VRGame/README.md

 ![](/Presentation/Flood.png)

-In the acid rain scenario, the town has expanded their factories which resulted in greater polutants.
+In the acid rain scenario, the town has expanded their factories which resulted in greater pollutants.
 In this game mode, the player is subject to gradual damage from the acid rain over time, slowly draining their resource points and restricting their rescue options.

 ![](/Presentation/Acid%20Rain.png)